Wearing a face covering - more information

 - transparent face coverings are also available and they should be cleaned after every use.
 Follow the washing instructions provided with the product

 If your face covering is not reusable, you should dispose of it safely in the general waste bin.
-Disposable face coverings and gloves cannot be recycled.
+Disposable face coverings cannot be recycled.
 More information on correct disposal of face coverings is available on the Zero Waste Scotland website as part of the wider Managing our Waste campaign.
 Cut the straps of face coverings before disposing of them to avoid the possibility of wildlife becoming trapped and distressed.

 If you have coronavirus or live with someone who does, you need to take extra precautions before throwing away disposable face coverings.
 Double bag personal waste items that have been in contact with the person (including gloves), store the waste safely for 72 hours, then throw it in the outside bin.